agkamel/ptvalue/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ptvalue is to provide a simple class for manipulating and printing measures related to precision teaching (celeration, bounce, etc.).
+The goal of **ptvalue** is to provide a S3 class for printing and for small manipulation of Precision Teaching (PT) values (for instance, values of celeration, bounce) inside a vector or a dataframe.
+These values, are usually written on a Standard Celeration Chart (Calkin, 2005), can be used for further calculation and to print a nice table for report or paper.

 ## Installation

-You can install the development version of ptvalue like so:
+You can install the development version of **ptvalue** like so:

 ``` r
 remotes::install_github("agkamel/ptvalue")
 ```

-## Create a ptvalue
+## Create a vector of PT values

-We can create precision teaching values with `ptvalue()`:
+You can create PT values with `ptvalue()`:

 ``` r
 library(ptvalue)